SuzerainY/investant-net/README.md

 #### The Investant Calculator

 The Investant Calculator will be an easy-to-approach financial loan and amortization calculator that 1: acts as an API for the public and internal site tools and 2: provides the common consumer brevity in understanding the full costs and impacts of things such as a car loan, home loans, increased income, etc.

+### Error | `/error`

+Styles available at `styles\_account`

+The Error page is used to provide users a safe landing page in the case of breaking api errors or simple redirect issues.
+As an example, if the user clicks the link in their email to verify email and there is an error, they will land on the `/error` page with a useful message sharing what may have happened and a link to contact us.

 ## Components